Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 The simplest correlator is the autocorrelation function of a single operator, which has the spectral decomposition

-In an ergodic system this is expected to decay on a timescale that is microscopic in the sense that it is of order a few Floquet periods.
+In a chaotic many-body quantum system this is expected to decay on a timescale that is microscopic in the sense that it is of order a few Floquet periods~\cite{chan_eigenstate_2019}.
 Evidently, its behaviour reflects statistical properties of pairs $|a\rangle, |b\rangle$ of eigenstates, which are therefore expected to show features as a function of the quasienergy difference $\theta_a - \theta_b$ that vary on a scale only a few times smaller than the spectral width $2\pi$ \cite{chan_eigenstate_2019}.

 The OTOC has the definition and spectral decomposition